sonamsamdupkhangsar/token-filter/README.md

-# token-path-security
+# token-filter
 This library uses spring security to check for OAuth token scopes that are configured using properties and to allow paths to be accessed for such as `/api/health/liveness` endpoints.
 This library can help in forwarding access-tokens to other downstream services or can generate one using client-credential flow.

 ## How to use this in your Spring Maven based project
-To use this `token-path-security` in your maven based project include the following in your pom.xml as:
+To use this `token-filter` in your maven based project include the following in your pom.xml as:
 ```
 <dependency>
   <groupId>me.sonam</groupId>
-  <artifactId>token-path-security</artifactId>
+  <artifactId>token-filter</artifactId>
   <version>1.3-SNAPSHOT</version>
 </dependency>
 ```